projectnarses/Narsion/README.md

 # Narsion
-The core logic for the Narses project
+The core logic for the Narses project.